-American Fine Art, Inc. is proud to introduce American Fine Street Art, opening to the public January 12, 2018.
-The gallery will feature a phenomenal new collection of works, by such infamous street artists as Mr. Brainwash, Banksy, Invader, Dotmaster, DV8 and POP artists Murakami, Haring, and Warhol.
+American Fine Art featured American Fine Street Art at the beginning of 2018 with a phenomenal collection of works, by such infamous street artists as Mr. Brainwash, Banksy, AtZ, Invader, Dotmaster, DV8 and POP artists Murakami, Haring, and Warhol.
 The 12,000 square foot gallery will house numerous urban masterpieces alongside their inventory of 19th to 21st century classics and one-of-a-kind hand-blown glasswork.

-We are very excited about this unique collection showcasing not only these contemporary urban artists, but also the revolutionary Pop masters who have paved the way and influenced them.
-The exhibit will include over a hundred works including original paintings, unique proofs, and limited edition prints.
+This unique collection showcased not only these contemporary urban artists, but also the revolutionary Pop masters who have paved the way and influenced them.
+The exhibit included over a hundred works including original paintings, unique proofs, and limited edition prints.
 All works are available for purchase and the gallery offers complimentary consulting services.

 Banksy is the pseudonym of a street artist whose identity remains unknown.
 He is most widely recognized for his controversial and often politically themed stenciled pieces.
 Believed to have been born in Bristol, England around 1974, Banksy rose to prominence for his provocative stenciled pieces in the late 1990s.
 Banksy's worldwide fame has transformed his artwork from acts of vandalism to sought-after high art pieces.
 Once an outsider, Banksy has become an industry star, making his public works ever more vulnerable to “salvagers,” who want to cash in on his market value.